PF Chang’s Lettuce Wraps (Best Copycat Recipe)

 This post may contain affiliate links.
 See our disclosure policy.

-PF Chang’s Lettuce Wraps (copycat recipe) are an easy, light appetizer.
+PF Chang’s lettuce wraps are an easy, light appetizer.
 The dipping sauces in the recipe are to die for!
-Way better than any restaurant lettuce wraps!
+Way better than any restaurant lettuce wrap!

 Included With This Recipe